RetroDECK/ES-DE/USERGUIDE.md

 ### Add/remove games to this game collection

 This is only shown if the system is a collection.
 This will also be described in more detail below.

+### Finish editing _'COLLECTION NAME'_ collection

+This menu entry is only visible when editing the collection.

 ## Metadata editor